- Appointment of a Dissertation Committee

 - If the candidate has an official three member dissertation committee, then the candidate must secure at least four pass votes (out of five) to pass.

 - If the candidate has an official two member dissertation committee, then the candidate must secure at least three pass votes (out of four) to pass.

 - If the candidate has an official four member dissertation committee, then the candidate must secure at least five pass votes (out of six) to pass.

 Procedures to Follow in the Event of a Pass Outcome

-The Final Oral Examination Report (obtained by the dissertation committee chairperson from the Office of Research and Doctoral Studies) is completed and returned to the Office of Research and Doctoral Studies no later than 24 hours after the final oral examination has been completed.
-This form should be accompanied by a copy of the candidate's dissertation (to be reviewed for format by the Office of Research and Doctoral Studies), unless the candidate is keeping the document to make minor changes and corrections required or noted by the final oral commission.
+The Final Oral Examination Report (obtained by the dissertation committee chairperson from the Office of Doctoral Studies) is completed and returned to the Office of Doctoral Studies no later than 24 hours after the final oral examination has been completed.
+This form should be accompanied by a copy of the candidate's dissertation (to be reviewed for format by the Office of Doctoral Studies), unless the candidate is keeping the document to make minor changes and corrections required or noted by the final oral commission.